 Married joint filers

-They are a married couple that decides to file jointly by combining their incomes and deducting their expenses.
+They are a married couple that decides to file jointly by combining their incomes and deducting their expenses, typically achieving a lower tax bracket.

 Married separate filers

-They are a married couple who decide to file separately to keep one income lower, especially when under an income repayment plan.
+They are a married couple who opt for married filing separately status to keep one income lower, especially beneficial for managing tax obligations when under an income repayment plan.

 Head of Household Filing

-This filing system involves a person who files on behalf of a set of unmarried people legally living together and has paid more than half the cost for the year.
+This Head of Household Filing status involves a person who files on behalf of a set of unmarried people legally living together and has paid more than half the cost for the year, potentially moving into the lowest tax bracket.

 Qualifying widow or widower